utilitywarehouse/cockroachdb-manifests/README.md

+**This repository is in progress of being moved to [shared-kustomize-bases](https://github.com/utilitywarehouse/shared-kustomize-bases)**

 # cockroachdb-manifests

 This is a Kustomization base for deploying CockroachDB to a Kubernetes cluster.
 The base depends on [cert-manager](https://github.com/cert-manager/cert-manager) for generating and renewing certificates to secure communication between nodes and clients.